huggingface/datasets/docs/source/installation.md

 ## conda

-Datasets can be installed using conda, a package management system, with:
+🤗 Datasets can also be installed with conda, a package management system:

 ```bash
 conda install -c huggingface -c conda-forge datasets